Expedition Pass Reservoir is a popular swimming and fishing spot near Castlemaine in central Victoria. Close to Golden Point Road

 that there is deep water and that limbs can fall from the trees.

 The marker indicates the location of the parking area next to the main entry point to the water.
+If the map is not zoomed in locally, as can occur with some browsers, simply click or tap on "View Larger Map" below.

 If you would like to leave a comment about this swimming hole, please fill in the comment box below.
 I'm particularly interested in your